 If you're planning to apply for a card with an introductory 0% APR, make sure to thoroughly research what's available so you can get one that works for your personal financial goals.
 You may prefer one with a reward earning potential, a long intro period or one that charges little or no fees.

 One card to consider is the Citi Rewards+℠ Card from our partner.
 The Citi Rewards+℠ Card offers 0% intro APR on purchases and balance transfers for 15 months.
-After the intro period, the card's APR on new purchases will climb to 13.49% to 23.49% (Variable) depending on your creditworthiness.
+After the intro period, the card's APR on new purchases and existing balances will climb to 13.49% to 23.49% (Variable) depending on your creditworthiness.
+You'll pay a 3% fee (minimum $5) for balance transfers, but no annual fee.
 Rewards-seekers will like that the card gives you 2 points per dollar spent at supermarkets and gas stations on the first $6,000 in purchases every calendar year, as well as 1 point per dollar spent almost everywhere else.

-If you're looking for a card with an extended intro period on balance transfers, the Citi® Diamond Preferred® Card offers 0% intro APR on balance transfers for 21 months until the ongoing APR of 13.74% to 23.74% (Variable) kicks in.
+If you're looking for a card with an extended intro period on balance transfers, the Citi® Diamond Preferred® Card offers 0% intro APR on purchases and balance transfers for 18 months until the ongoing APR of 14.74% to 24.74% (Variable) kicks in.
+The balance transfer fee is 3% (minimum $5).

 As always, if you're thinking about applying for a new credit card, try to keep a close eye on credit reports and scores so you can understand what a lender will see when considering your application, and if anything changes before you submit your application.
 You can sign up for free credit monitoring through Experian.